yulinlina/ROS/README.md

 * b.ROS namespaces
 * c.ROS tf system and tf command tools Writing a tf broadcaster/listener in Python
 ## Contents in RosⅡ
-1.Gazebo robotics simulator with ROS
+1. Gazebo robotics simulator with ROS
 * a.Gazebo architecture and user interface
 * b.Turtlebot simulator in Gazebo c.3D visualization tool for ROS (RViz)
-2.Simulating Robot models in ROS
+2. Simulating Robot models in ROS
 * a.Unified Robot Description Format (URDF)
 * b.Visualizing the URDF model in RViz
 * c.Spawning URDF robots in Gazebo d.Using xacro to clean up a URDF file
-3.Obstacle avoidance and path planning
+3. Obstacle avoidance and path planning
 * a.Introduction to obstacle detection in ROS using a laser scanner
 * b.Reading laser sensor data
 * c.Obstacle avoidance using laser readings
 * d.Bug algorithms: Bug 0, Bug 1 and Bug 2
-4.Mapping and navigation in ROS
+4. Mapping and navigation in ROS
 * a.An introduction to ROS navigation Stack
 * b.Building a map using SLAM c.Localization and navigation Using RViz with navigation stack